IslamAlsawaftah/reading-notes/RolesClaimsTokens.md

 }
 ```

-### JWT to authenticate Servers API’s
+### JWT to authenticate Servers APIâ€™s

-What is JWT?
+What is JWT

 JSON Web Token (JWT) is a means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is digitally signed using JSON Web Signature (JWS) and/or encrypted using JSON Web Encryption (JWE).